microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/sequentialactivationrenewalsalertincident.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents an alert incident that is triggered if a user activates the same privileged role multiple times within the last 30 days.
+The threshold that triggers this alert when it's reached is defined in the [sequentialActivationRenewalsAlertConfiguration resource type](sequentialactivationrenewalsalertconfiguration.md).

 Inherits from [unifiedRoleManagementAlertIncident](../resources/unifiedrolemanagementalertincident.md).